Data Centers in Shenzhen

 | Direct Cloud On-Ramps | 0 – as of September 2025 | Hong Kong is the nearest international on-ramp hub. |

-| Power Cost | US$0.08/kWh – as of June 2025 | Competitive industrial rates with a diverse energy mix. |
+| Power Cost | US$0.08/kWh, as of June 2025 | Competitive industrial rates with a diverse energy mix. |

-| Disaster Risk | Low (3.0/10) – as of September 2025 | High flood risk managed through modern infrastructure. |
+| Disaster Risk | Low (3.0/10), as of September 2025 | High flood risk managed through purpose-built infrastructure. |

-| Tax Incentives | No – as of September 2025 | Standard corporate structures apply to facility operations. |
+| Tax Incentives | No – as of September 2025 | Standard corporate structures apply to all facility operations. |

-| Sales Tax | 13% VAT – as of September 2025 | Standard rate for telecommunications and colocation services. |
+| Sales Tax | 13% VAT, as of September 2025 | Standard rate for telecommunications and colocation services. |

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: Carrier count: over 2.
-While national providers dominate the landscape, they maintain extensive fiber footprints throughout the Special Economic Zone.
-Most Tier 1 facilities offer access to these primary domestic backbones as of September 2025.
+Carrier Density & Carrier Neutrality: Carrier count: over 2 as of September 2025.
+While national providers maintain a heavy presence, they offer extensive fiber footprints throughout the Special Economic Zone.
+Most Tier 1 facilities provide access to these primary domestic backbones to ensure consistent performance for regional traffic.

-Internet Exchange Points (IXPs): Peering is primarily managed through national exchanges or private network interconnects at the carrier level.
-Most regional traffic stays on the high-speed domestic backbone or exits via the primary gateway in Guangzhou as of September 2025.
+Internet Exchange Points (IXPs): Peering is primarily managed through national exchanges or private network interconnects at the carrier level as of September 2025.
+Most regional traffic stays on the high-speed domestic backbone or exits via the primary gateway in Guangzhou.

 Bare Metal: Resilient hardware solutions are available through providers such as Latitude.sh, offering rapid deployment for compute-heavy workloads in the region as of September 2025.